Photography in the Blood

 I tended to avoid photographing people when I first started.
 Stock photography has taught me that people can often make a photo better (and more likely to sell).
 A short course in portrait photography will tempt me to experiment with this genre.
 I have also tried my hand at some still life studio photos, and this has contributed to my stock portfolio.

 That’s where I have got to so far.
 There is still plenty to learn.
 I am excited by the endless possibilities of photography and the never ending challenge of learning more.
-Event photography interests me, but I want to keep an open mind about where photography will take me over the next few years.
+I am going to keep an open mind about where photography will take me over the next few years.

 Keywords: about me, amateur photographer, charles reynolds hadden, chuck anderson, family history, learning, learning photography, photographer, photography, photography blog, sally anderson